 Carnival in Rio de Janeiro is a giant celebration, and the heart of it is samba.
 Samba is African-Brazilian dance and music, with a variety of drums, shakers, trumpets, trombones, guitars.
 Samba schools from different neighborhoods in Rio practice months ahead for Carnival parades.
 Thousands of performers, gorgeously costumed and accompanied by colorful floats, dance with live music through the Sambadrome parade route – it’s one big party.

-Bring home the fun and excitement of Carnival in Rio by listening to samba music on iTunes, Amazon, Spotify or Pandora.
+Bring home the fun and excitement of Carnival in Rio by listening to samba music.

 Venice is famous for opulent Carnival masks and costumes.
 Celebrated in Venice since the 12th century, people go all out for their Carnival apparel.
 Women wear long gowns in velvets, silks and brocades, men dress like Louis XIV with ruffled shirts and plumed hats.
 There’s also swirling black cloaks and white masks (most notable, the white plague doctor mask).
 Children dress up in miniature versions of adult clothing.
 Here’s photos of masks and costumes at Carnival.